For this week, please read 2 Samuel 1-4. This week’s episode is the story of the War of Saul’s Succession.

 Abner, seeing his forces to continue to grow weaker, reaches out to David promising to deliver Ishbosheth’s kingdom to David in return for peace and hopefully a place in David’s administration.
 David accepts Abner’s overture on the condition that Abner deliver to him Saul’s daughter Michal who was once married to David but now is married to someone else.
 The delivery of Michal signifies the unification of Saul’s house under David’s rule.
 Whether Michal consents to be a peace offering seems to not be an issue that either man cares about.

 Abner goes to the elders of the tribes of Israel to discuss this matter with them.
 We can see Abner gathering and approaching these elders.
 Most of them probably would prefer to be under David’s rule because of his increasing power.
 For the last two years, David has appeared to be a loyal king of Judah and no longer under the sway of King Achish.
 Abner receives their blessing and their consent to the terms of peace.
-At no time, is Ishbosheth brought into these conversations.
+At no time is Ishbosheth brought into these conversations.

 Abner travels to Hebron with twenty military attachés and Michal to wrap-up the peace negotiations.
 David throws a great feast for his honored guests.
 We can imagine the celebration signaling the end of the internecine hostilities.
-We can see David and Abner conferring as to the role Abner will play in David’s government since it is Abner that showed the great skill in bringing about the peace.
+We can see David and Abner conferring as to the role Abner will play in David’s government since it is Abner who showed great skill in bringing about the peace.
 Absent from this feast and this conference is Joab.
 Joab is out on a raid and does not know what is occurring back home between his boss and his prior enemy, now colleague, who killed his brother.

 Abner’s Murder: (Ch.
 3:22-39)

 Joab returns to Hebron just after Abner leaves.
 Joab is upset and tells David that Abner cannot be trusted.
-Joab sees Abner as a usurper of his position and remembers that it was Abner that killed his brother.
-Joab storms out of David’s presence, and sends messengers to Abner requesting he return to Hebron.
+Joab sees Abner as a usurper of his position and remembers that it was Abner who killed his brother.
+Joab storms out of David’s presence and sends messengers to Abner requesting he return to Hebron.
 Abner arrives outside of the gate of the city with his men.
 There Joab takes him aside as if to speak with him privately.
 Once Joab separates Abner from his men, he brings Abner close to him, and stabs in the belly with his dagger.
 Abner falls dead to the ground.
 Joab’s position in David’s government is protected and the blood of his brother is avenged.

 This action by Joab enrages David.
 Joab was on a peace mission and under the protection of David, and his chief military commander kills him.
 How is David to restart the peace talks with the northern tribes under these circumstances?
-We can imagine the very heated discussion with David vacillating whether a capital judgment should be brought against Joab or not for his recklessness.
+We can imagine the very heated discussion with David vacillating about whether a capital judgment should be brought against Joab or not for his recklessness.
 Joab, however, is David’s nephew and is successful at his position.
 David spares his life.
 David publicly disclaims any knowledge of the plot, curses Joab, and mourns Abner’s death.
 He also orders Joab to humble himself and to visibly grieve Abner’s death in sackcloth and ashes.
 This public display of grief carries the day, and the people and elders understand that David had nothing to do with Abner’s death.

 Ishbosheth’s Murder: (Ch.
 4)

 King Ishbosheth knows his days are numbered.
 Abner was his only protection, and now Abner is dead.
-Put yourself is Ishbosheth’s place.
+Put yourself in Ishbosheth’s place.
 In the last two years, everyone who has stood between David and the throne has died – Saul, Jonathan, and now Abner.
 The only person remaining is you.
-Abner had previously worked out an arrangement for David to become king of all of Israel, and those elders that supported that deal are still have power.
+Abner had previously worked out an arrangement for David to become king of all of Israel, and those elders who supported that deal are still in power.
 Both sides benefit from your demise.
 There is no indication that Ishbosheth reached out to David or to the elders to negotiate his peaceful abdication.
 Although Ishbosheth appears resigned to his fate, he does remain within the area controlled by his own tribe of Benjamin where, presumably, he will be somewhat safe.

 Fate soon comes along.
 Two captains of an Israelite raiding party decide to break the deadlock and take it upon themselves to assassinate the weak and unwanted king.
 (These men are ethnically Beerothites, who are a group of non-Israelites that had become absorbed into the tribe of Benjamin, which may explain their willingness to commit the act.)
 These officers believe a reward awaits them by dispatching Ishbosheth and bringing about the unity of Israel under King David.
 Under the cover of darkness, these two men sneak into Ishbosheth’s bed-chamber and decapitate the king.
 They ride all night and bring Ishbosheth’s head to David at Hebron.